DigitalPublishingToolkit/TOD34AlgorithmicAnxiety/md/book.md

 and to the ever-increasing automatization of labor.

-In Charles’ video essay, the opening scene of the first chapter — titled ‘Metropolis’ — portrays Manhattan’s Financial District from the vantage point of a train crossing the Manhattan Bridge.
+In Charles’ video essay, the opening scene of the first chapter — titled *Metropolis* — portrays Manhattan’s Financial District from the vantage point of a train crossing the Manhattan Bridge.
 The camera captures the skyline of Lower Manhattan which, with its square blocks of skyscrapers and cube-like façades of Art Deco buildings, provides an association